mattrussi/gitlab-com-runbooks/docs/redis/provisioning-redis-cluster.md

 for I in REPLICA_REDACTED RAILS_REDACTED EXPORTER_REDACTED CONSOLE_REDACTED; do echo $I; openssl rand -hex 32; done
 ```

-Update the gkms vault secrets using this command in the chef-repo:
+Update the gkms vault secrets using this command in the `chef-repo`:

 ```
 ./bin/gkms-vault-edit redis-cluster <ENV>